Tinglayan

-Tinglayan, officially the Municipality of Tinglayan is a municipality in the province of Kalinga, Philippines.
+Tinglayan, officially the Municipality of Tinglayan, is a municipality in the province of Kalinga, Philippines.
 According to the 2024 census, it has a population of 13,311 people.

+It is sometimes called Buscalan, based on its prominent barangay of the same name where tourists often visit Apo Whang-Od for their tattoos.

 Geography

 Tinglayan is situated 62.45 km from the provincial capital Tabuk, and 433.29 km from the country's capital city of Manila.

 Barangays

 Tinglayan is politically subdivided into 20 barangays.
 Each barangay consists of puroks and some have sitios.